mashif21/to_do_list/README.md

 ### My view about making this API and this front end scalable

-## What if business requirement is single regions but heavy load and high availability like 99.99
+## What if business requirement is single region but heavy load and high availability like 99.99

   # Backend
   - I would have use ECS cluster fargate instance to deploy api instances